frootlab/frootlab.github.io/_posts/2019-03-20-three-obstacles-in-data-science.md

 So the question arises, how to keep the code alive.
 This issue can only be addressed by letting the code be dynamic!

-For this purpose we started to develop [Nemoa](/nemoa.html), a templating machine-learning framework, that orchestrates TensorFlow.
-However, Nemoa does not simply provide a new interface, but abstracts the coding process by following our Cloud-Assisted Meta Programming ([CAMP](/tags#CAMP)) paradigm.
-The fundamental observation behind Nemoa is, that it is almost never required to use a specific algorithm but only one that does the job - so why not simply use the best one, that's currently available?
+For this purpose we started to develop [Rian](/rian.html), a templating machine-learning framework, that orchestrates TensorFlow.
+However, Rian does not simply provide a new interface, but abstracts the coding process by following our Cloud-Assisted Meta Programming ([CAMP](/tags#CAMP)) paradigm.
+The fundamental observation behind Rian is, that it is almost never required to use a specific algorithm but only one that does the job - so why not simply use the best one, that's currently available?
 This is the point, where Motley and it's CBF algorithms join the game.
 And finally to easily integrate the application